washu/mach_info/README.md

-# libc_mach
+# mach_info

-TODO: Write a description here
+Provides a wrapper api for the mach info calls available on darwin

 ## Installation